 The process of synchronizing multiple actuators is necessary when implementing two or more actuators to move at the same speed.
-This can be achieved with two forms of positional feedback– Hall Effect
+This can be achieved with two forms of positional feedback – hall effect sensors and multiple turn potentiometers.

 Synchronization of actuators is important when controlling two or more actuators where precise control is needed.
 For example, applications that would require multiple actuators to move a load while maintaining equal load distribution across each actuator.
 If parallel control was used in this type of application, unequal load distribution may occur due to variable stroke speeds and ultimately cause excessive force on one of the actuators.